7 July 2005 London bombings

-Apart from the bombers, 52 people of 18 different nationalities were killed and nearly 800 were injured in the attacks.
+Apart from the bombers, 52 people from 18 countries were killed and nearly 800 were injured in the attacks.
 It was the UK's deadliest terrorist incident since the 1988 bombing of Pan Am Flight 103 near Lockerbie and the UK's first Islamist suicide attack.

+The explosions were caused by improvised explosive devices made from concentrated hydrogen peroxide and pepper, packed into backpacks.
+The bombings were followed two weeks later by a series of attempted attacks that failed to cause injury or damage.

 Attacks

 London Underground

 At 8:49 a.m. on Thursday 7 July 2005, three bombs were detonated on London Underground (LU) trains within 50 seconds of one another: